zjuradoq/BioCRNPyler/docs/membrane_features.rst

 :ref:`Figure 3.2 <fig-flow_chart_membrane_features>` illustrates the various options
 available for modeling transport and two-component signaling within BioCRNpyler.
-It specifically highlights the membrane components, indicated by purple boxes, along with their corresponding mechanisms, represented by the blue box.
+It specifically highlights the membrane components (orange boxes), their corresponding mechanisms (green boxes), and species by the (blue boxes).

 ----------------
 Diffusible Molecule